 When the human cannot offer the dog proper guidance in how to become better and stronger, when the human is always validating and encouraging the dog’s fear — the dog will not learn how to stay confidently by the human in a trusting manner around triggering circumstances.
 To the dog, as loving and kind as this human may be, this human is not someone whom the dog can work with to overcome obstacles in life.
 In other words, this human is not someone the dog wants to trust and follow.

-A “strong” leader is one whom the dog is motivated to work with and one whom the dog will willingly follow because the dog is convinced that it is in his best interest to do so.
+A strong leader is one whom the dog is motivated to work with and one whom the dog will willingly follow because the dog is convinced that it is in his best interest to do so.
+A strong leader is one whom the dog will trust instinctively.

-In order for the dog to feel safe around us, we should strive to understand how to best communicate with our dog as a dog, stay in control of our emotions and implement a structure that is fair and consistent so our dog will trust us as he is convinced that our first priorities are always about respecting the dog’s innate needs and empowering the dog to be the best he can be.
+In order for the dog to feel safe around us, we should strive to stay in control of our emotions and implement a structure that is fair and consistent so our dog is convinced that our first priorities are always about respecting the dog’s innate needs and empowering the dog to be the best he can be.
+And that is how we can gain the trust of our dog naturally and holistically.

 Hope this helps.